bauripalash/article-archive/tech/2018-07-15-Build-URL-Shortener-With-HTML-JS.md

 var endpoint = "https://www.jsonstore.io/8ba4fd855086288421f770482e372ccb5a05d906269a34da5884f39eed0418a1";
 ```

-then we need to generate some random string so that we can create a link between the short url and the long url.
+then we need to generate some random string so that we can create a link between the short URL and the long URL.

-> Assume, we have a random url `abcd`, our simple url shortener is hosted on <https://shortner.com> and we have shortened the url <https://google.com> with that random url, so whenever we go to <https://shortner.com/#abcd> we will be redirected to <https://google.com>
+> Assume, we have a random URL `and`, our simple URL shortener is hosted on <https://shortner.com> and we have shortened the URL <https://google.com> with that random URL, so whenever we go to <https://shortner.com/#abcd> we will be redirected to <https://google.com>

 So, now well create a function called `getrandom()`